-RequirementThe plan shall include a risk assessment that provides the factual basis for activities§201.6(c)(2):proposed in the strategy to reduce losses from identified hazards.
+The plan shall include a risk assessment that provides the factual basis for activities proposed in the strategy to reduce losses from identified hazards.
 Local risk assessments must provide sufficient information to enable the jurisdiction to identify and prioritize appropriate mitigation actions to reduce losses from identified hazards.

-4.1 Overview and Changes from 2015 Plan
+4.1 Overview and Changes from 2020 Plan

-For the 2020 Plan Update, the Planning Team focused on five natural hazards in the region, a decrease from the 18 previous hazards in the 2015 Plan.
+For the 2025 Plan Update, the Planning Team continued to focus on five natural hazards in the region.
 The selected hazards are consolidated into five main categories: tornadoes, severe thunderstorms, severe winter weather, heat, and flooding.
 The heat category includes a profile on drought and heat waves.
 The flooding category includes a profile on flooding, levee failures, and dam failures.
 Focusing the Plan on natural disasters was done to narrow each jurisdiction's focus and simplify the selection of, and implementation for, mitigation efforts.
-The identification of these priority natural hazards was made by the project steering committee, after seeking input from stakeholders at the April 2, 2019, plan kickoff meeting.
+The identification of these priority natural hazards was made by the project steering committee and was informed by a survey of jurisdiction representatives and the public.